The Best Music Documentaries to Watch

 Beyoncé previously played with visual concepts on her visual album Lemonade, and she co-directed the Homecoming project.
 Through interwoven behind-the-scenes and performance footage, Homecoming portrays Queen Bey as an urgent cultural force, a vital voice, a consummate show-stopping talent, and a creator totally in control of her output.

-As majestic as her Coachella performance was as a spectacular homage to HBCU homecoming celebrations and Black culture at large, the concert documentary does it justice - and then some.
-It's no coincidence that a sea of pop star concert documentaries came in its wake.
+As majestic as her Coachella performance was as a spectacular homage to HBCU homecoming celebrations and Black culture at large - the music documentary does it justice - and then some.
+It's no coincidence that a sea of pop star documentaries came in its wake.

-Stop Making Sense - Streaming on Amazon Prime Video (trailer)
+2. Stop Making Sense - Streaming on Apple TV, Plex, and the Roku Channel (trailer)